Sorry! (video game)

 Sorry! (also unofficially referred to as Sorry!
 '98) is a 1998 video game based on the board game of the same name.
-It offers classic Sorry! and also a mode called Way Sorry!, where new cards are introduced, including Bully, Buddy, Punish, and Happy.
-The animated pawns talk, joke, and make amusing remarks during gameplay that relate with the colors' personalities.
+It offers classic Sorry! and a mode called Way Sorry!, where new cards are introduced, including Bully, Buddy, Punish, and Happy.
+The animated pawns talk, joke, and make amusing remarks during gameplay that relate to the colors' personalities.
 There are cutscenes as well, which show what happens afterward when a specific color wins.
 Rules are identical to normal play; however there are some options for "house rules", such as being allowed to bump teammates.
 Both the Classic (playing cards drawn) and Strategy (playing cards from hand) games are available.

-In addition to normal play, the game provides an extra deck of cards called Way Sorry!
+In addition to normal play, the game provides an extra deck of cards called Way Sorry!.
 Along with the 45 standard cards, this deck adds nine new cards.
 These cards are unique to this version of the game.
 The player can choose to play with the extra cards or not.
 The "Way Sorry!" deck includes the following:

 There are two each of the first four cards, and one "Way Sorry!" card.

 When the Player or Computer player wins the game, they can watch a cutscene, animated by Mondo Media, who at the time animated cutscenes for other Hasbro Interactive titles like Centipede and Nerf Arena Blast.

 Multiplayer

 The game also allows up to four players to play at the same time moving in turns.
-There is also a mode to play over network.
-Additionally a zero-player (all-CPU) game can be played.
+There is also a mode to play over a network.
+Additionally, a zero-player (all-CPU) game can be played.

 Reception

-Charles Ardai of Computer Gaming World gave the game 3/4 stars and described it as a cute children's game, while noting adults would enjoy more involved board games.
+Charles Ardai of Computer Gaming World gave the game 3/4 stars and described it as a cute children's game, while noting that adults would enjoy more involved board games.